appnexus/pyrobuf/README.md

       --build-dir BUILD_DIR
                             C compiler build directory [default: build]
       --install             install the extension [default: False]
+      --package             the name of the package to install to

 If you do not want to have to deal with setuptools entry_points idiosyncrasies you can also do: